puzzle/dagger-techlab/content/en/docs/03/_index.md

 {{% alert title="Note" color="primary" %}}
-Sometimes old cookies or session storage corrupts the app.\
+Sometimes old cookies or session storage corrupts the app, especially when applying changes.\
-To fix this, delete all cookies and session data.
+To fix this, delete all cookies and session data or open it in an incognito tab.
 {{% /alert %}}